 View the most popular items in our shop

-On 15 November 2019, the Museum of London will open a display celebrating The Clash’s groundbreaking London Calling – an album that rocked the music scene, serving as an anthem for London, Londoners and music lovers globally.
+Go behind the scenes on the making of The Clash’s groundbreaking London Calling – an album that rocked the music scene, serving as an anthem for London, Londoners and music lovers globally.

-To honour this truly London anniversary, the Museum of London will showcase personal objects, images, music and memories from the band's history - some never before - in a free display opening Friday 15 November.
+To honour this truly London anniversary, the Museum of London will showcase personal objects, images, music and memories from the band's history - some never seen before - in a free display.

 London Calling was and is a hugely compelling melting pot of musical styles, driven by a passion for action and a fierce desire for social justice.
 The album’s music and lyrics remain as relevant today as they were on release.

-As well as showcasing the influences and context to the writing and recording of the seminal double album, this new exclusive display at the Museum of London will examine how the capital influenced The Clash as they became the most popular British band of the 20th century.
+As well as showcasing the influences and context to the writing and recording of the seminal double album, this new exclusive display at the Museum of London examines how the capital influenced The Clash as they became the most popular British band of the 20th century.

 © Casbah Productions